soi013/FileRenamerDiff/src/FileRenamerDiff/HowToUse/how_to_use.md

 # Quick

 1. Target file specification
-   You can drag and drop files here, or <kbd>Search Files</kbd> from a specific directory.
+   You can drag and drop files into the file list or search for <kbd>Search Files</kbd> from a specific directory.
 2. Set rename pattern
    Set the Delete/Replace pattern from <kbd>Settings</kbd>.
 3. Confirm rename